freebsd/freebsd-quarterly/2018q4/hardenedbsd.md

 #### Non-Cross-DSO CFI

-Non-Cross-DSO CFI is an exploit mitigation technique that helps prevent attackers from modifying the behavior of a program and jumping to undefined or arbitrary memory locations.
+Non-Cross-DSO CFI is an exploit mitigation technique that helps to prevent attackers from modifying the behavior of a program and jumping to undefined or arbitrary memory locations.
 Microsoft has implemented a variant of CFI, which they term Control Flow Guard, or CFG.
 The PaX team has spent the last few years perfecting their